Biogenesis - introduction

 Here, we can use a genetic algorithm to try and solve the problem.

 What are genetic algorithms?
 Genetic algorithms (GAs) are search algorithms based on the mechanics of natural selection and genetics as observed in the biological world.
-They use both direction (``survival of the fittest'') and randomisation to robustly explore a function.
+They use both direction (“survival of the fittest”) and randomisation to robustly explore a function.
 Importantly, to implement a genetic algorithm it is not even necessary to know the form of the function; just its output for a given set of inputs (Figure 1).

 What do we mean by robustness?
 Robustness is the balance between efficiency and efficacy necessary for a technique to be of use in many different environments.
-To help explain this, we can compare other search and optimisation techniques, such as calculus-based, enumerative, and random searchs.
+To help explain this, we can compare other search and optimisation techniques, such as calculus-based, enumerative, and random searches.

 Calculus-based approaches assume a smooth, unconstrained function and either find the points where the derivative is zero (easier said than done) or follow a direction related to the local gradient to find the local high point (hill climbing).
 These techniques have been heavily studied, extended and rehashed, but it is simple to demonstrate their lack of robustness.

 Consider the function shown in Figure 2.
-It is easy for a calculus-based method to find the maximum here (assuming the derivative of the function can be found...!).
+It is easy for a calculus-based method to find the maximum here (assuming the derivative of the function can be found!).
 However, a more complex function (Figure 3) shows that the method is local - if the search algorithm starts in the region of a lower peak, it will miss the target, the highest peak.

 Once a local maximum is reached, further improvement requires a random restart or something similar.
 Also, the assumption that a function is smooth, differentiable, and explicitly known is seldom respected in reality.
 Many real-world models are fraught with discontinuities and set in noisy multimodal search spaces (Figure 4).